jesserogers/jesserogers.github.io/_posts/journal/2017-08-11-new-website.md

 ## So welcome to my new website!

-This site is hosted on Github Pages, built with Jekyll/Liquid, and runs on HTML5, SCSS, and jQuery (thanks Google ajax).
-Every single line of code was lovingly written by yours truly, utilizing an incomplete version of a very, _very_ simple framework/component library I've been putting together at Adaptiva.

 I thought it'd be fun to see what goes into coding a portfolio site and what I could do with it.
 I probably spent the majority of my dev time on the lightbox component, which I'm sure could've been engineered a little more efficiently, but whatever!
 I think it's a pretty slick experience, and I'll improve on the code over time.
 Will add support for swipe gestures and arrow keys later on.

+This site is hosted on Github Pages, built with Jekyll/Liquid, and runs on HTML5, SCSS, and jQuery (thanks Google ajax).
+Every single line of code was lovingly written by yours truly, utilizing an incomplete version of a very, _very_ simple framework/component library I've been putting together at Adaptiva.

+I prioritized performance and efficiency throughout the codebase.
+Images are lazy loaded after the DOM loads, and the lightbox images aren't loaded until they're needed, and images are being sized responsibly (surprisingly rare in portfolio sites.)
+I even made a solid effort at keeping nesting to a reasonable minimum in my style sheet to avoid inefficient compilations to CSS.

+Plus, since this a statically generated site, it's inherently fast as hell.
+Performance-minded dev can only serve to improve on that speed.

-This is somewhat of a clean start for me, too.
+This is also somewhat of a clean slate for me.
 At this point in my life, I feel like I can put up only the work that I _like_, rather than work I think might get me hired.
 I can write almost whatever and certainly whenever I want in this journal, so I think I'll do just that.

 I'll post new work here if I'm particularly stoked about about it, and I'll post random thoughts, sketches, life updates, and whatever else I feel like sharing here, too.
+I have ideas for some content I'd like to create, and being able to code a custom interface to host it would be nice.

 Idk, maybe I'll add a subscription component to this journal if I actually use it enough.
 Someday.